petrobras/3W/paper/paper.md

 cd toolkit/ThreeWToolkit
 uv pip install -e .
 ```

-Alternatively, installation can be performed using `pip`:
+The same local installation can also be performed with pip:

 ```bash
 pip install -e .
 ```

-This will install the toolkit in editable mode, allowing users to modify and extend its components if needed.

 # Features